OliverChmelicky/manjaro-fresh-installation/README.md

 Guake hotkey can be set in Guake preferences.
 But it does not work for windows using wayland app the binding is not recognized.
 For this reason there has to be a new custom binding greated with the command `guake -t`.

+Download "Extensions" and there you can click on extensions which to turn on.
+[removable Drive menu, auto move windows]

+Shortcuts:
+ctrl+g - "guake -t"
+ctrl+b - "chromium"
+super + f - "nautilus" Launchers->home folder  command
+super + q - close window (automatically)

 TODO install Golang
 Testing extensions if they are good:
 Removable drive menu, clipboard indicator

 NetSpeed:
 TODO - find pre manjaro

-Download "Extensions" and there you can click on extensions which to turn on.
-[removable Drive menu, auto move windows]

-Shortcuts:
-ctr+alt+t - terminal
-ctrl+b - chromium/brave
-super + f - Launchers->home folder
-super + q - close window (automatically)